skharel/store-concept/README.md

 Built using tutorial for redux from Tyler Mcginnis course

-Just to see the store activity:
+1. Just to see basics of store (JS) code only run:

    run `node app.js`

-To see store and UI working, run the index.html.
-It only depends on index.js
+2. To see the store from step 1 tied to UI, go to UI and open index.html in browser (no webserver is needed).
+The index.html only depends on index.js and nothing else.

+3) Step 3 takes the code directory from step 2, deletes our store implementation and uses the Redux API.